bishtj/sensor-analytics/ReadMe.md

   Refer to "Appendix A" section for details.

 ## Problem areas
-The issue needs to be narrowed down to one or more part of the data pipe line.
+The issue needs to be narrowed down to one or more part of the ingestion data pipe line.

 * Files metadata to read (list of object paths to read)